satya-arjunan/visocyteold/Documentation/dev/git/develop.md

 ### Testing ###

-ParaView has a [buildbot](http://buildbot.net) instance watching for merge requests to test.
+Visocyte has a [buildbot](http://buildbot.net) instance watching for merge requests to test.
 A developer must issue a command to buildbot to enable builds:

     Do: test